craftcms/docs/docs/4.x/extend/queue-jobs.md

+---
+description: Offloading work to a background process can improve the experience and reliability of your plugin’s functionality.
+---

 # Queue Jobs

 Craft uses a queue for processing background tasks like updating indexes, propagating entries, and pruning revisions.
 You can write simple queue job classes to register your asynchronous queue tasks.